Sylvexia/personal_research/10-15 Personal Research.md

 		- value
 			- Not stored in external files:
 				- DenseResourceElementsAttr
-					- For large binary object
+					- For large binary object (blob)
+					- The creation seems no
 				- DenseElementsAttr
 			- Stored in external files
 				- If were